-XX.
-Canine Supervisor Duties
+XXI.
+Canine Coordinator Duties

-- A. In addition to the duties described above, the canine supervisor will maintain accurate and complete records for each canine team used by the Queen Anne's County Office of the Sheriff.
+A. In addition to the duties described above, the canine coordinator will maintain accurate and complete records for each canine team used by the Queen Anne's County Office of the Sheriff.

-- B. In the event a canine handler makes an arrest, and the suspect is injured, the canine supervisor will ensure that the following are completed (if applicable):

-- 1. Incident Report

-- 2. Use of Force Report

-- 3. Spleen Risk Notification Form

-- 4. Medical Treatment Refusal Report

-5. Photographs of canine related injuries and/or any areas alleged to have been bitten, scratched and/or injured.
+- B. In the event a canine handler makes an arrest, and the suspect is injured by the dog, the canine coordinator will ensure that the following are completed (if applicable): - 1.
+Incident Report - 2.
+Use of Force Report - 3.
+Spleen Risk Notification Form - 4.
+Medical Treatment Refusal Report - 5.
+Photographs of canine related injuries and/or any areas alleged to have been bitten, scratched and/or injured. - C. The canine coordinator will include any applicable comments regarding the deployment and, if necessary, address any issues that should be immediately corrected or handled through future maintenance training. - D. The canine coordinator will ensure that each canine team completes the required maintenance training and maintain accurate and complete records of all training.

-- C. The canine supervisor will include any applicable comments regarding the deployment, and if necessary, address any issues that should be immediately corrected or handled through future maintenance training. - D. The canine supervisor will ensure that each canine team completes the required maintenance training and maintain accurate and complete records of all training. - E. The canine supervisor will attend monthly maintenance training whenever possible.
-At least quarterly, the canine supervisor will meet with the trainer to conduct an assessment/evaluation of each canine team
+E. The canine coordinator will attend monthly maintenance training whenever possible.
+At least quarterly, the canine coordinator will communicate with the trainer to conduct an assessment/evaluation of each canine team.